DandyLyons/notes/content/Clippings/Dev Conversations 4 Matt Massicotte - Swift 6 strict concurrency.md

 ### 16:35 Foundation Types and Apple's APIs
 - 20:00 : [[Combine]] was not annotated for the new concurrency system
 ### 24:58 Opting in to Strict Concurrency
-- 25:23 Swift 6 language mode vs co
+- 25:23 Swift 6 language mode vs compiler
 ### 26:13 More Resources